 The Academic Council is headed by the School President himself, Dr. Arturo O. Orosco, Jr., and is monitored by the Managing Director and Executive Director for Basic Education, Dr. Edgardo A. Lu.
-On the other hand, the administrative functions and the day-to-day operations of the Council are managed by Dr. Aida L. Javier, the Director for Academics and ably supported by Mark Jhones P. Garo, its Assistant Director.
+On the other hand, the administrative functions and the day-to-day operations of the Council are managed by Mark Jhones P. Garo, the Officer-in-Charge of the Office of the Director for Academics.
 Other members of the Council are the Program Heads for each of the Learning Areas in the Basic Education.
-Currently, there are twelve (12) Program Heads and three (3) Assistant Program Heads.
+Currently, there are eight (8) Program Heads.
 Each of the Program Heads handle around 8-10 teachers carefully chosen from the different campuses, referred to as the Core Group.
 These competent educators form SFAC’s Academic Team (A Team).

 The Four-Fold Function of the Academic Council